Last updated on September 24th, 2023 at 04:00 pm

 - RV refrigerator – although it was under warranty we paid for the mobile repair tech’s service call and some parts when we tried to fix it ourselves.
 Plus we had to trash the groceries in the refrigerator and freezer.

 Of course, you know how things go…a couple of years ago, right AFTER the warranty ended we discovered water damage to the deck on our toy hauler.
-Neither the extended warranty, nor insurance covered water damage, so we had a hefty $7,000 bill to replace it!
+Neither the extended warranty nor our insurance covered the water damage, so we had a hefty $7,000 bill to replace it!

 In addition to routine maintenance and repairs, you may want to modify or upgrade your RV systems.
 A few years ago, we upgraded our power system to include solar panels and lithium batteries.
 When we downsized to our current fifth wheel earlier this year, it came “solar ready,” but we added panels and moved our lithium batteries over from our previous RV.